-As part of a new career spotlight series we’re interviewing chefs from across the UK.
-Our third interview is with Gemma Evans-Hurley – Culinary Lead Projects for three large diverse sectors of Compass Group UK and Ireland, the UK’s leading food and support services provider.
+As part of a new chef career spotlight series, our third interview is with Gemma Evans-Hurley – Culinary Lead Projects for three large diverse sectors of Compass Group UK and Ireland, the UK’s leading food and support services provider.

 “I’ve always been very ambitious,” Gemma explains.
 “I was diagnosed as a child with dyslexia and it’s something I have learnt to live with and more importantly overcome.”

 “I never let it hold me back, but you learn pretty quickly when you start your training, that you need IT, maths and a whole host of other skills to be a chef – it’s not just a case of picking up a vegetable and a knife and off we go!”

 Gemma decided Westminster Kingsway was the only place for her, it was her best opportunity for success, learning from the very finest.
 As 16-year-old ambitious young woman, Gemma explains: “from the day I walked through those doors I felt like I was at home”.
 Incorporating front-of-house, pastry, professional cookery management and finally achieving a Level 3 Diploma, she left college as a confident chef ready to take on life’s challenges.

 Eager to learn on the job, Gemma did a stint at Aldo Zilli’s Zilli Fish restaurant in central London, a spell at Pétrus under the brilliant Marcus Wareing, and then spent three years in Spain working in a 1,000 cover-a-night à la carte restaurant.

 When she returned to the UK, she stepped into contract catering and never looked back.